 Contributions: The State is primarily responsible for funding the SURS on behalf of the individual employers at an actuarially determined amount.
 Public Act 88-0593 provides a Statutory Funding Plan consisting of two parts: (i) a ramp-up period from 1996 to 2010 and (ii) a period of contributions equal to a level percentage of the payroll of active members of the SURS to reach 90% of the total Actuarial Accrued Liability by the end of Fiscal Year 2045.
 Employer contributions from "trust, federal, and other funds" are provided under Section 15-155(b) of the Illinois Pension Code and require employers to pay contributions which are sufficient to cover the accruing normal costs on behalf of applicable employees.
-The employer normal cost for fiscal year 2018 and 2017 respectively, was 12.46% and 12.53% of employees' payroll.
+The employer normal cost for fiscal year 2020 and 2019 respectively, was 13.02% and 12.29% of employees' payroll.
 The normal cost is equal to the value of current year's pension benefit and does not include any allocation for past unfunded liability or interest on the unfunded liability.
 Plan members are required to contribute 8.0% of their annual covered salary.
 The contribution requirements of plan members and employers are established and may be amended by the Illinois General Assembly.

-Participating employers make contributions toward separately financed specific liabilities under Section 15.139.5(e) of the Illinois Pension Code (relating to contributions payable due to the employment of "affected annuitants" or specific return to work annuitants) and Section 15.155(g) (relating to contributions payable due to earning increases exceeding 6% during the final rate of earnings period).
+Participating employers make contributions toward separately financed specific liabilities under Section 15.139.5(e) of the Illinois Pension Code (relating to contributions payable due to the employment of "affected annuitants" or specific return to work annuitants) and Section 15.155(g) (relating to contributions payable due to earning increases exceeding 6% during the final rate of earnings period), and Section 15-155 (j-5) (relating to contributions payable due to earnings exceeding the salary set for the Governor).